With approximately 60% market share, WordPress is the world’s most popular CMS. The best and biggest are not necessarily the most beautiful.

 There are many competitors around this figure.
 Joomla is the second-most popular CMS after WordPress (60%) and has 6.7% of the market.

 Joomla is popular with some people because it offers a very flexible interface, powerful SEO tools, possibilities for adding functionality to your site, and a simple menu-building system.
+Through the use of such SEO tools and resources, Joomla has quickly found itself as one of the go-to solutions for site management.

 There are templates and extensions to customize what you see and control how the page appears.
 But the plugins are limited in comparison to WordPress, and the layout and content can be configured very easily.